terrabl/Website/md/index.md

 # Welcome

-This is the official documentation for the open-source Terraform Tool [Terrabl](https://github.com/terrabl/terrabl) sponsered by [Iulius](https://iulius.io).
+This is the official documentation for the open-source Terraform Tool [Terrabl](https://github.com/terrabl/terrabl) sponsored by [Iulius](https://iulius.io).

 ## Getting Started